haakonjacobsen/hate-speech-detection/README.md

 # Hate speech detection - By Haakon Jacobsen
 This project is a hate speech detection program developed as the main deliverable in the course TDT4310 - Intelligent Text Analytics and Language Understanding.
 The results from testing is documented in the attatched [paper](doc-paper.pdf).
 The program demonstrates how to detect hate speech, and is trained on the dataset of [Davidson et. al.](https://github.com/t-davidson/hate-speech-and-offensive-language).
-The program provides four RNN neural networks using combinations of LSTM/GRU and GloVe or Keras embedding.
+The program provides four Recurrent Neural Networks (RNN) using a combinations of LSTM/GRU and GloVe or Keras embedding.
 The program is configured to save the best performing model.

 ## Setup
 To run the program you need to follow these steps: